 - (a) See footnote (a) to Chart 1.
-The green bars show the average responses over 2013 H1.
-The orange bars show the average responses over 2013 H2.
-The red diamonds show the - expectations for 2014 Q2. (b) Question: 'Which of the following demand factors have been/are likely to be important reasons for changes in the volumes of household deposits that you have raised - (c) A positive balance indicates a positive contribution to deposit volumes from the selected
+The green bars show the average responses over 2013 H2.
+The orange and blue bars show data for 2014 Q1 and 2014 Q2.
+The red diamonds show the expectations for 2014 Q3. - (b) Question: 'Which of the following demand factors have been/are likely to be important reasons for changes in the volumes of household deposits that you have raised?'. (c) A positive balance indicates a positive contribution to deposit volumes from the selected demand factor.